CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 are internal functions, meaning that they can only be called from within the code rather than from the command line.

 ### Internal
-There is currently only one internal FHIR path function and that is the LIVD Lookup function
+There is currently only one internal FHIR path function and that is the LIVD Lookup function which can be found [here](../../src/main/kotlin/fhirengine/engine/CustomFhirPathFunctions.kt)

 - livdTableLookup - This function must be called on a resource of type `Observation` with a parameter specifying the field in the `LivdLookupTable` that you want to search on.
 If the `deviceId` on the